• home

 Andrea W. Watts

-Andrea Wagner Watts is the Building Science Education Manager for GAF, engaging with industry professionals to provide guidance, technical support, and education for roof and wall assemblies.
-Andrea has more than 15 years of experience in the construction industry, successfully developing multiple sealants and air/water barrier system solutions and doing building science research.
-She is always working to improve the overall performance of the building enclosures through application innovation, research, and industry knowledge sharing.
-Andrea has published on building science, assembly interfaces, durability, and resilience and is the holder of multiple patents.
-She serves as an executive board member of ABAA, is the co-chair of their Technical Committee, and chairs the ASTM E06 Task Group on air barriers.
+Andrea Wagner Watts is the Building Science Education Manager for GAF | Siplast Building & Roofing Science, engaging with industry professionals to provide guidance, technical support and education for roof and wall assemblies.
+With more than 15 years of experience in the industry, Andrea strives to improve the overall performance of the building enclosures through application innovation, product development and building science research.
+Andrea has published on building science, assembly interfaces, durability and resilience and holds multiple patents.
+She serves as an executive board member of ABAA, is the co-chair of their Technical Committee and chairs the ASTM E06 and D08 Task Groups on air barriers assemblies.

 Similar courses